littlebizzy/slickstack/docs/updates.md

 sudo bash /var/www/ss-update-config --restore
 ```

+The intended behavior is to skip old-value migration and restore current boilerplate defaults.
+However, the current transfer commands are outside the flag's conditional block, so recognized non-empty values are still transferred.

-With `--restore`, the normal old-value transfer block is skipped.
-The active config is still backed up first, but the replacement file uses current boilerplate defaults plus the script's placeholder and empty-value fallback logic.
+The active config is backed up first, but `--restore` should not currently be treated as a clean-default reset.

-This is destructive to existing customized values.
-Treat it as a deliberate reset rather than a normal update.

-After using `--restore`:
+To rebuild carefully from current defaults:

-1. inspect the new `/var/www/ss-config`
+1. preserve the timestamped config backup
+2. prepare a fresh current boilerplate
-2. restore required domains, credentials, access settings, and integration values
+3. restore all required domains, credentials, access settings, and integration values
-3. verify `SS_BUILD`
+4. validate Bash syntax, placeholders, and `SS_BUILD`
-4. run `ss-install` only after the file is correct
+5. run `ss-install` only after the file is correct

+See [SS-Config](ss-config.md) for the wider configuration lifecycle and limitations.

 ### Current config-updater limitations